01 of 12

 Common Name: Red-Headed Woodpecker

 Scientific Name: Melanerpes erythrocephalus

 For some birds, while their plumage may not be entirely red, specific red markings are their most noticeable feature.
-The red-headed woodpecker is a prime example of this, with the bold red head, chest and upper throat standing out against the bird’s neutral black and white back, wings and abdomen.
+The red-headed woodpecker is a prime example, with the bold red head, chest, and upper throat standing out against the bird’s neutral black and white back, wings, and abdomen.
 Both males and females share this bold coloration.
 These woodpeckers are bright spots of color in the eastern and central United States, as well as the southern edge of central and eastern Canada.